etaheri/fhir-ml-stroke-risk/README.md

 ## Project Breakdown
 ### API
 The API is build with Flask and uses the scikit-learn library to make the strok score predictions.
 The API is run in a docker container and is accessible at http://localhost:5000.

+The model was trained in google colab and is saved as a joblib file.
+The model is loaded into the API when the API is run.
+[Google Collab Link](https://colab.research.google.com/drive/1pNKFlEPgEzvQCM-l91bhIkVQJXNl3fVj?usp=sharing)

 ### App
 The app is a single page application built with SolidJS.
 The app is run in a docker container and is accessible at http://localhost:3000.